 Why should you buy this?
 You’ll get a comfortable, great-sounding headset without going broke.

 Who’s it for?
 Those on a tighter budget who still want the convenience of a wireless model.

 To test mics, we record clips of ourselves speaking in quiet and loud environments, both with any noise canceling or enhancements toggled on and off.
-We use the headsets over multiple days, wearing them while gaming, watching videos, or listening to music to test the veracity of battery life claims and/or appraise their long-term wearability and comfort.
+We use the headsets over multiple days, wearing them while gaming, watching videos, or listening to music to test the veracity of battery life claims.